 03 of 10

 If your favorite beer lover prefers to enjoy a beer amongst the hop-loving company of others, consider a gift certificate to World of Beer, a national chain of beer-focused bars.
 Each location offers at least 50 craft beers on tap and another 500 in the cooler.

 04 of 10

-Does your beer lover have the proper glassware to serve Pilsner, Hefeweizen, or Belgian ale?
-If not, it could be up to you to fix that!Continue to 5 of 10 below.
+Does your beer lover have the proper glassware to serve pilsner, hefeweizen, or Belgian ale?
+If not, you could fix that.Continue to 5 of 10 below.

 05 of 10

-Perhaps they would enjoy a beer-infused gift that won't leave a hangover?
-San Francisco-based Regained, is taking spent grain from some of the best local breweries in the area, and repurposing the "waste" (a.k.a., beer gold) into these delicious snack bars.
+Perhaps your special someone would appreciate a non-alcoholic snack bar made from beer byproducts.
+San Francisco-based Regrained is taking spent grain from some of the best local breweries in the area and upcycling the leftover beer grains (aka "beer gold") into flour to create delicious immunity, energy, and antioxidant bars.

 06 of 10

 Bibliophile beer lovers might be interested in digging into a book from one or more of the most respected craft brewery founders in the world.
 Co-written by Evil Twin Brewing founder Jeppe Jarnit-Bjergso, "Food & Beer" features recipes and beer pairings developed with Chef Daniel Burns, his partner at Michelin-starred restaurant Luksus.

 Meanwhile, those interested in the beer business might enjoy "Quench Your Own Thirst," a book about turning passion into a successful career from Boston Beer Co.'s Jim Koch.
 Additionally, Dogfish Head founder Sam Calagione provides a fascinating look at the collaboration between entrepreneurs in his book "Off-centered Leadership."